jpcaruana/my-notes/2016-06-LeadDev-London/2-07-Working-backward-from-the-customer.md

 ## How to share and work on ideas ?

 How to align a team, make a shared vision ? **User stories** is a common tools, it helps to share understanding.
-It is a good starting point for a conversations, but it soesn't work for bigger scale problems, it doen't get real expectations.
+It is a good starting point for a conversation, but it doesn't work for bigger scale problems, it doesn't get real expectations.
 Amazon created the 14 amazon leadership principles (https://www.amazon.jobs/principles), a customer centric approach for product building.

 ## Working backwards from the customer
 ### 1. Mock press release